cb-nw-4/m5-1-react--effects/__workshop/exercise-8.md

 Right now, we've implemented the first type, but not the second.
 No matter what we purchase, we always earn exactly 1 cookie per tick.

 Add a new item type, `megaCursor`, which increases the # of cookies per click.
-You'll need to do some re-working of the game logic and the data format for this to work.
+You'll need to do some re-working of the game logic and the data format for this to work!